 When and where were you first involved with a transition from a traditional curriculum to a concept-based model?

-I was working for Clarkson College, a health professional school in Omaha, Nebraska.
-The nursing program was the first to move to a CBC.
-Planning for the transition took place from 2007- 2011, and it was implemented in the fall of 2011.
+I was working for Clarkson College, a health professions school in Omaha, Nebraska.
+The nursing program was the first to move to a concept-based curriculum (CBC).
+Planning for the transition took place from 2007 to 2011, and it was implemented in the fall of 2011.